 The Florida Breast Cancer Foundation (FBCF) strives to fund breast cancer research projects that have the potential to make a significant impact on breast cancer, particularly in multidisciplinary and/or multi-institutional collaborations.
-The FBCF believes that collaborative research is the path to making extraordinary leaps in the future of breast cancer, and by working together, we can make a difference in the breast cancer landscape.
+The FBCF believes that collaborative research is the path to making extraordinary leaps in the future of breast cancer, and by working together, we will make a difference and change the breast cancer landscape.

-- Basic, clinical, and translational breast cancer research.
+- Basic, clinical (including novel diagnostic/therapeutic modalities), and translational breast cancer research.

 - Understanding the links between environmental factors and breast cancer in Florida.